fabmax/webidl-util/README.md

 ## Limitations
 This is a work-in-progress project, and I implement features as I need them, so there are a limitations:

-- Running the generator currently requires writing a small `main()` method, which sets everything up and starts the generator.
-Integrating this into a gradle-plugin would be nice but who has the time for that :)
-- Code is generated without documentation (WebIDL files typically don't contain docs, but it would be super cool to crawl and include the documentation of the corresponding native lib)
+- Code is generated with minimal documentation (WebIDL files typically don't contain docs, but it would be super cool to crawl and include the documentation of the corresponding native lib)

 ### WebIDL Parser